How to Nail the First Impression: 7 Mistakes Advisors Often Make (and What to Do Instead)

 3. The “Show & Go”

-You can’t just show up and expect to have a great meeting.
-Great meetings require planning and preparation.
+You can’t just show up and expect to make a great first impression.
+Prospecting as a Financial Advisor requires planning and preparation.

 Athletes don’t just walk onto the field and perform at an elite level.
 Their success is built on practice, strategy, and mindset.
 The same applies to your meetings: